Halloween Events in Minneapolis Northwest

 Zanewood Recreation Center

-For extra trick-or-treat fun the evening of Halloween, stop by Zanewood Recreation Center in Brooklyn Park for a special Trick or Treat Spooktacular!
+For extra trick-or-treat fun on the evening of Halloween, stop by Zanewood Recreation Center in Brooklyn Park for a special Trick or Treat Spooktacular!
 Enjoy games, inflatables, music, Halloween crafts, and plenty of treats throughout the evening.
 Be sure to bring your candy bucket or bag.
 The event is open to all kids 14 and under, and kids must be accompanied by a parent or guardian.

 Oct.
 5 – Oct.
 26, 2019